-- Remote: I can upload pdfs or Word docs, create text pages, or add links to modules in the Content tool
+- Online: I can upload pdfs or Word docs, create text pages, or add links to modules in the Content tool

-- Remote: I can record using Video Note (30 min max per note with auto captioning)
+- Online: I can record using Video Note (30 min max per note with auto captioning)

-- In class: I have students write responses to prompts
+- Face-to-face: I have students write responses to prompts

-- Remote: I can create a submission folder to collect their responses in the Assignments tool
+- Online: I can create a submission folder to collect their responses in the Assignments tool

-- In class: I have students engage in a whole-class discussion
+- Face-to-face: I have students engage in a whole-class discussion

-- In class: I have students discuss in groups about a topic or question
+- Face-to-face: I have students discuss in groups about a topic or question

-- In class: I meet with students for conferencing
+- Face-to-face: I meet with students for conferencing

-- In class: I have students take a quiz
+- Face-to-face: I have students take a quiz

-- Remote: I can create a quiz with time limits, lockdown browser, and student accommodation needs with the Quizzes tool
+- Online: I can create a quiz with time limits, lockdown browser, and student accommodation needs with the Quizzes tool

-- In class: I do active learning strategies with my students
+- Face-to-face: I do active learning strategies with my students

-- Remote: I can request a time to meet with the Koehler Center to discuss specific ideas and use cases
+- Online: I can Virtual Lab Appointment to discuss specific ideas and use cases

 Download the list above as a single-page resource document with links.